As Sea-Tac Airport traffic booms, distant neighborhoods are noisy despite FAA plan

 Once the planes pass Vashon, the continuous descent ends and planes begin flying level again.

-The FAA’s latest available data for Sea-Tac Airport shows that during all approaches between 2014 and 2017, the distance planes flew in level flight — with engines powered up, using more fuel and creating more noise — increased 40 percent, to an average 13.3 miles in 2017.
+The FAA’s latest available data for Sea-Tac Airport shows that during approaches between 2014 and 2017, the distance planes flew in level flight — with engines powered up, using more fuel and creating more noise — increased 40 percent, to an average 13.3 miles in 2017.

 The increase cancels out at least part of any fuel and emissions savings from the continuous-descent path.